Antique W. Watson & Sons Ltd – Edinburgh-H Brass Microscope – circa 1912, Cased

 Description

-Offered for sale is a nicely presented example of Watson’s Edinburgh Student’s Stand-H model microscope in brass – it dates to around 1911 based on its serial number 14035.
-It’s marked W. Watson & Sons Ltd with manufacture after the firm’s move to limited company status which occurred in 1908.
-This is a generally good cosmetic example with very little wear and lacquered brass-work that’s retained most of its condition, which is remarkable considering the instrument’s age at 113 years and counting.
-I hope that the listing photos do the instrument justice and showcase its excellent condition.
+This listing is for a beautifully presented and also quite early example of Watson’s Edinburgh Student’s Stand-H model microscope in brass – it dates to 1912 based on its serial number 15103, with confirmation of the exact date of sale as 30th April 1912 on the guarantee/magnification card that’s on the inside of the case door.
+It’s marked W. Watson & Sons Ltd and post-dates the firm’s move to limited company status which occurred in 1908 and it’s also marked as sold via Watson’s retail outlet in Edinburgh.
+This is a particularly good example with very few signs of wear (nothing that I can find) and excellent lacquered brass-work that’s almost spotless, which is amazing considering the instrument’s age – I hope that the listing photos do the instrument justice and showcase its pristine, almost museum quality condition.

-The Edinburgh pattern model of microscope was produced by Watson between 1887 and around 1945; its long production run giving us a firm clue regarding just how good this model of microscope was in its heyday and over that long production cycle Watson regularly updated and improved the model, so what you see here is a second generation example retaining some of the original Edinburgh features of the model, with the addition of developments and improvements.
-For example it’s got the later more upright brass tripod, the stage is still attached via brass bolts to the upper limb, the rotating plate to the top of the stage has been dropped, but the useful feature of the mirror on a swinging support arm remains.
+The Edinburgh pattern model of microscope was produced by Watson between 1887 and around 1945; its long production run giving us a firm clue regarding just how good this model of microscope was in its heyday and over that long production cycle Watson regularly updated and improved the model, so what you see here is a fairly early example with some of the original Edinburgh features such as: the stage attached via brass bolts to the upper limb and mirror on a swinging support arm.
 The Edinburgh stand was originally developed by Watson in collaboration with a professor and lecturer in bacteriology at the University of Edinburgh, hence the Edinburgh designation.
 With its signature rear cross-member giving that classic “H” look and nice lacquered brass-work, the Edinburgh H is a fine example of British optical engineering with a design and style essentially dating back to the Victorian era.

-Turning to the technical details, the coarse focus is via rack and pinion with good smooth action that holds in position on adjustment.
+Turning to the technical details, the construction is a brass tripod in black paint finish, with bun feet that are attached by small brass screws.
+From the tripod rise twin uprights to a pivot with tension adjustment available if required.
+The upper limb is also in black-painted brass, with stage bolted to the underside of the limb and the sub-stage fittings attach to the underside of the stage.
+The coarse focus is via rack and pinion with good smooth action that holds in position on adjustment.
 Fine focus is operated via a separate brass thumb-wheel located at the rear of the upper limb which operates an internal lever system acting against sprung resistance.
 The focusing technique being to achieve near focus with the coarse thumb-wheels, then fine-tune with the single rear thumb-wheel, which only has a fairly small range of movement via its vernier screw mechanism.

 With the optics, this Watson microscope comes fitted with a period graduated brass eyepiece draw-tube inside a brass main optical tube and there’s two vintage Watson eyepieces that with adequate illumination produce very good images: